-HONORS – 2012: Jim Finks Good Guy Award (cooperation with local media); 2011: Madden Most Valuable Protectors of the Year (Offensive Line Award); Madden Most Valuable Protectors Award (Week Nine, Offensive Line); 2009: Madden Most Valuable Protectors of the Year (Offensive Line Award).
+HONORS – 2013: ESPN.com All-Pro (John Clayton); 2012: Jim Finks Good Guy Award (cooperation with local media); 2011: Madden Most Valuable Protectors of the Year (Offensive Line Award); Madden Most Valuable Protectors Award (Week nine, Offensive Line); 2009: Madden Most Valuable Protectors of the Year (Offensive Line Award).

 COLLEGE – Anchored Northwestern’s offensive line his final three seasons, starting 40 games at right tackle…Recognized as a first-team All-American by the Football Writers Association of America and was consensus second-team All-Big Ten as a senior…A key performer on a record-setting offense that averaged more than 500 net yards per game and ranked fourth nationally…Second-team All-Big Ten in 2004…Became a full-time starter as a sophomore in 2003…Majored in communication studies and minored in business institutions.